Not losing weight anymore on keto?

 The word whoosh is also used to describe the rapid water-weight loss that occurs during periods of low insulin.
 This whoosh usually happens during the initial 3 weeks of starting a keto diet.

 When you started the keto diet the fat just melted off, then all of a sudden it stopped.
 The good news is you are in the right place.
 This article will help you get through your weight loss plateau.

 Improvements to the gut microbiome will significantly help you break through your keto weight loss stall by improving nutrient absorption.

 “Imbalances in the gut microbiota, the bacteria that inhabit the intestines, are central to the pathogenesis of obesity.”Source: Weight-loss interventions and gut microbiota changes in overweight and obese patients: PMID: 28524627

 People jump in with both feet and they make rapid progress for the first few weeks or months.
 They get excited about their weight loss and then all of a sudden the needle on the scales fails to drop anymore.
-The keto stall or plateau it’s sometimes called.
+This is called the keto stall or plateau.

 We are changing our fuel source from sugar/glucose only, to a combination of fat/ketones and glucose.
 Yes, you read that correctly, even when we follow the ketogenic diet we still sometimes burn glucose for energy.

-A keto weight loss plateau can be frustrating, but instead of giving up, get determined to try harder.
+A keto weight loss plateau can be frustrating, but instead of giving up, get determined and try harder.

 “Success is not final, failure is not fatal: it is the courage to continue that counts.”Winston Churchill

-To understand how to get past the stall, we have to understand why we get stalled
+To understand how to get past the keto stall, we have to understand why we get stalled.

 When needed, our bodies would release fatty acids into our bloodstream and our liver would then convert those fats into ketones to use as energy.
 We can function just fine on ketones for a significant amount of time.